ustbhuangyi/better-scroll/doc/en/api-specific.md

    - Parameters:
      - {Number} index.
    - Return: none.
-   - Usage: In picker component, use this methods scrolling to the indexed position.
+   - Usage: in picker component, use this methods scrolling to the indexed position.

 ## getSelectedIndex()
    - Parameters: none.